apache/spark/UPDATING.md

 ## Master

+### Rename `all` to `devel_all` extra

+The `all` extras were reduced to include only user-facing dependencies.
+This means that this extra does not contain development dependencies.
+If you were relying on `all` extra then you should use now `devel_all` or figure out if you need development extras at all.

 ### `[scheduler] max_threads` config has been renamed to `[scheduler] parsing_processes`

 From Airflow 2.0, `max_threads` config under `[scheduler]` section has been renamed to `parsing_processes`.